boginw/P5/report/4 Iteration 3/Artificial Neural Network.md

 Training consists of prediction and backpropagation.
 When training-data are given to the network, it will make a prediction of what is seen in the image, which will be given in the form of an output vector containing the propability, according to the network, of each option in the output layer.

-At first, the prediction will be random, and quite possibly a long way off from the actual result.
+At first, the prediction will be random, and quite possibly a long way off the actual result.
 Each image in the training-data is combined with a label, which represents what the image actually contains.

 After the prediction is done, it is time to do the backpropagation.